 Meet The Expert: Dr Annarie van Rensburg is a Specialist Cardiologist at Netcare Blaauwberg Hospital in Sunningdale, Blouberg

 Heart health remains a priority for healthcare providers and an epidemic in South Africa.
 According to the SA Heart and Stroke Foundation, 30% of the population has some form of cardiovascular disease (CVD).
 And while we often think of heart disease as something that affects only the elderly, that’s no longer the case.
 Per the SA Heart and Stroke Foundation, more than half of deaths among people under the age of 65 are attributed to heart disease.
 A third of people are hypertensive, too.

 “The heart disease risk factors for women are similar to those of men,” Van Rensburg begins.
 But when it comes to prevention, she can’t underline enough the importance of looking after your body and your health.
 Here’s what you need to know…

 Risk Factor 1: Smoking

 Smoking is a BIG risk factor when it comes to heart health.
 We already know this, but here’s a reminder that you are jeopardising your own life every time you light up.
-“Women who smoke 20 cigarettes a day have a six times increased risk of having a heart attack, while with men the risk is three times higher.”
+“Women who smoke 20 cigarettes a day have six times increased risk of having a heart attack, while with men the risk is three times higher.”
 So it’s even riskier for us girls.
-My advice: quit now, while you’re ahead.
+Our advice: quit now, while you’re ahead.